If I Told You

 “When you get a phone call asking, ‘Do you want to do Crossroads with (John) Mellencamp?’--are you kidding me?
 Let’s do it right now!
 I don’t even have to learn any of the songs; I know ‘em all.
 He was such a big influence on me as a singer, and even as a songwriter… Then a few weeks after I do that, I get a call: ‘Would you do one with Earth Wind & Fire?
 Their first choice was you.’
 What song do they want me to sing?
 I know all those, too.
 In the neighborhood where I grew up, Earth Wind & Fire was our Beatles.
 Me and my friends would have little dance routines.
 Those harmonies I did on ‘Shining Star,’ I’ve sung a million times in the car, and here I am getting to sing it with Phil, Verdine and Ralph.”

 As established a country star as Rucker is nearly a decade into the Nashville era of his career, Rucker still has the enthusiasm of a kid in a candy store, whether it comes to the music itself or the little acting perks that come with it.
 “I’m still honored when I get asked to do things like voiceover work for television shows and stuff like that, even when I have to turn it down,” he says.
-“In my mind and in my heart, I’m still that kid from South Carolina who just wants to sing for a living, and here I am, 30 years after starting my first band, getting these phone calls — that still freaks me out.”
+“In my mind and in my heart, I’m still that kid from South Carolina who just wants to sing for a living, and here I am, a few decades after starting my first band, getting these phone calls — that still freaks me out.”
 It’s a very mindful freakout, mind you.
 “I think one of the biggest disservices I’ve ever done to myself is that at the beginning of Hootie’s real success, I wasn’t worried about remembering anything.
 I was just worried about where I was going to get my next party going on.
 So with all this stuff going on right now, I always tell myself: Pay attention and remember.”
 For Rucker, it really does always feel like he’s doing something for the first time.